 An alarming story made headlines across Canada.
-Amy Guntridge*, an intelligent, well-liked teenage girl – raised in a strong Christian family, on the verge of graduating high school with straight A’s – ran away with her boyfriend.
+Amy Guntridge*, an intelligent, well-liked teenage girl – raised in a caring family, on the verge of graduating high school with straight A’s – ran away with her boyfriend.
 Not just any guy, mind you, but a young man wanted on charges relating to prostitution and physical assault on a child.
-The girl went by her own choice, and the couple spent nearly two weeks fleeing her parents, her church, and the police before finally turning themselves in.
+The girl went by her own choice, and the couple spent nearly two weeks fleeing her parents, her friends, and the police before finally turning themselves in.

 Rebellion: Some facts about maturity into adulthood